Hokuhoku Line

 The Hokuhoku Line (ほくほく線, Hokuhoku-sen) is a Japanese railway line in Niigata Prefecture that runs from Muikamachi in Minamiuonuma City to Saigata in Jōetsu City.
 It is the sole railway line operated by third-sector railway company Hokuetsu Express (北越急行, Hokuetsu Kyūkō).
 Construction of the line first began in 1968 by the Japanese National Railways (JNR), and was initially referred to as the Hokuetsu-Kita Line (北越北線, Hokuetsu-kita-sen).
 However, the construction of the line was plagued by numerous delays, and was finally completed on 22 March 1997, including the 10,472 m Akakura Tunnel, the longest on a non-JR line.

 Unlike most other third sector company lines, the Hokuhoku Line made steady profits after its opening, as the former Hakutaka Limited Express train service, which travelled using the line, served as the principal link between the Tokyo metropolitan area and the Hokuriku region until the opening of the Hokuriku Shinkansen in 2015.
 The line's former maximum speed limit of 160 km/h allowed the Hakutaka to become the fastest narrow gauge train service in the country, matched only by the standard gauge Keisei Skyliner services to Narita International Airport as the fastest non-Shinkansen service (also at 160 km/h); however, following the withdrawal of Hakutaka services on the line on 14 March 2015, the maximum speed limit of the line was reduced to 130 km/h.

 Services

 Some services operate through to Naoetsu or Echigo-Yuzawa.

 Originally, the line acted as a connecting route to the Jōetsu Shinkansen at Echigo-Yuzawa Station.
 Upon the opening of the Hokuriku Shinkansen on 14 March 2015, the limited express services Hakutaka of the line, which had run from 1997 with an average daily ridership of 6,900 passengers, were withdrawn.
 Since then, a daily special rapid service Snow Rabbit has been served, instead of Hakutaka, until 18 March 2023, where all rapid service has been discontinued.

-Trains from Muikamachi are described as down-bound, whereas those from Saigata are described as up-bound.
+Trains from Muikamachi are described as down-bound, whereas those from Niigata are described as up-bound.